spscream/masked/README.md

 # Masked

-Gem created for testing task for scalex company.
+Gem created as testing task for scalex company.

 It makes possible to mask input using @@@-like masks. eg: